 Education is one of the most important investments in life.
 “Can I afford it?” is a question frequently asked by our students, especially if they’ve been laid off or are looking to create a career path that’s future-proof.

 Second Career Funding is an education funding available for recently laid-off unemployed workers.
 For many, long-term skills training is essential in the transition to in-demand career opportunities, and our practical programs and real-life training, delivered by high-calibre, industry-expert faculty, can take you there.
 You just need funding options to get you back to school and work.
 If you are a recently laid-off unemployed worker, an active EI claimant or EI reachback, you may be able to access this funding.

 Based on your eligibility, Anderson College can assist you as you:

 - Find out what is needed in the job market

 - Learn about careers that build on your skills

-Second Career helps people get the training or education they need to get a good career.
-It provides financial assistance to pay for tuition and supporting expenses such as:
+The Second Career Funding empowers you to receive the education and training necessary to become skilled, confident and in-demand in the marketplace.
+It provides funding to pay for tuition and supporting expenses such as:

 - Living expenses